SELLING YOUR HOUSE THIS WINTER? TIPS FOR PREVENTING FROZEN PIPES

 Unfortunately, this does happen and could happen to you if you don’t take the necessary precautions.

 One of the biggest issues during winter are water pipes freezing.
-Frozen pipes can be a serious problem if they do burst and — depending on the damage — can cost quite a bit to fix and create a mould outbreak in the home.
+Frozen pipes can be a serious problem if they do burst and — depending on the damage — can cost quite a bit to fix and create a mold outbreak in the home.

 Obviously, the best way of avoiding frozen water pipes is learning what to do to prevent it from happening in the first place.